 A little about me ...

 I have taught and preached in several churches and other venues for over three decades.
-My wife and I have been married for 43 years, and we live in Greenville, SC.
+My wife and I have been married for 44 years, and we live in Greenville, SC.
 Here I have directed church education, led continuing education programs, and trained teachers for fifteen years.
 I also serve on the board of directors for Triune Mercy Center, a non-denominational church that reaches out to people who are displaced or disadvantaged.
+Moreover, I coordinate the curriculum of religion and philosophy courses for the Osher Lifelong Learning Institute (OLLI) program on the campus of Furman University.

 I retired from the telecommunications industry in 2001, after 25 years of managing international research and development projects for Bell Laboratories, AT&T, and Lucent Technologies.
 During my engineering career, I received five U.S. Patents for innovations in telecommunications products and processes.
 My degrees in electrical engineering are from Tennessee Technological University (1977) and the University of California (1978).
 I have a Master of Divinity from Erskine Theological Seminary (2012) and a Doctor of Ministry from the Divinity School at Duke University (2020).
 As an ordained minister affiliated with the Churches of Christ, I have served as an interim minister/pastor in both New Mexico and South Carolina.